 Welcome to the Natural Choice in the Natural State.
 Welcome to Russellville, Arkansas.
 Located on the banks of the Arkansas River, between the Ozark and Ouachita Mountains, this family-friendly community is surrounded by forest-covered mountains and crystal clear streams.

-Saint Mary’s Regional Medical Center is a 170-bed facility, accredited by the Joint Commission.
+Saint Mary’s Regional Health System is a 170-bed facility, accredited by the Joint Commission.
 Saint Mary’s has been serving the Arkansas River Valley for more than 75 years and currently has 77 active physicians on the medical staff.
 Saint Mary’s offers a wide range of medical services, including Women’s and Children’s Services, Cardiac Catheterization, Diagnostic Cardiac Services, Inpatient Physical Rehabilitation, Orthopedics, Outpatient Therapy Center, Sleep Study Lab, Hyperbaric Wound Care, Comprehensive Cancer Center, Senior Services, Inpatient and Outpatient Surgery, Diagnostic Imaging, Skilled Nursing Facility, MSICU, 24-hour Emergency Services and Home Health.

 Saint Mary’s Board Chair: A Great Corporate Citizen…